National Service for Public Prosecutions

 Structure

-The National Service for Public Prosecutions is responsible for representing the state in trials, enforcing the criminal code of the Republic throughout the territory through law enforcement, prosecute those who do not do so and sometimes having an advisory role on the legal changes that the government would like to make.
+The National Service for Public Prosecutions is responsible for representing the state in trials, enforcing the criminal code of the Republic throughout the territory with law enforcement, prosecute those who do not do so and sometimes having an advisory role on the legal changes that the government would like to make.

 Assets